 Based on the scale of services, microservices can present a lot of challenges when it comes to testing.
 Skilled QA engineers and intelligent automation are critical for microservices testing.
 And all of that comes with additional costs and resources.

 However, microservices also come with the cushion of failure isolation.
 If some things go down, it’s less likely that the entire application will go down.
 However, in the case of monolithic applications, there are multiple potential single points of failure.

 So even though microservices are more reliable, testing is easier in the case of monoliths.

 Time to market

-In the rapidly evolving digital ecosystem, the quicker you can move from an executive business decision to a product release, the better chances of success you have.
+In the rapidly evolving digital ecosystem, the quicker you can move from an executive business decision to a product release, the better your chances of success.

 One of the biggest reasons behind the immense popularity of microservices is the short time to market.
-The decoupled architecture makes it very easy to continuously roll out new features and upgrade the existing ones.
+The decoupled architecture makes it easy to roll out new features and continuously upgrade existing ones.

 For instance, one of our clients had a legacy learning management system for school districts and wanted to undergo modernization.
 We used the microservices architecture to rehaul and rebuild the entire application in 12 months.
 While the decoupled nature of microservices facilitated the revamp, it has also enabled them to launch new features in a quick turnaround time.

 It is at the back of this microservices infrastructure that they can now absorb feedback from pupils and parents to roll out new functionalities in no time.
 The architecture also supported seamless integration with 50+ systems which, in turn, helped build a dynamic and reliable analytics platform.